RuixLi/dsMap/README.md

 2. HSV pseudocolor maps indicating orientation and direction seletivity of each pixels will be generated

 the following is example HSV pseudocolor maps where

-Hue: prefered direction/orientation
+*Hue*: prefered direction/orientation

-Saturation: gDSI/gOSI
+*Saturation*: gDSI/gOSI

-Value: pixel correlation with its surround neighbors
+*Value*: pixel correlation with its surround neighbors

 ![map](examples/example_maps.png)